AHaliq/MorphismMeetupsNotes/1-pre-req.typ

       }),
     ),
   )
-  Note that we can duplicate objects in the diagram for clarity; there is only one $X$.
+  Note that we can duplicate objects in the diagram for clarity; there is only one $X$ still.
 ]

+#definition(
+  name: "Subcategory",
-#definition(name: "Subcategory")[A subset of objects and morphisms of a category that is also a category
+)[A subset of objects and morphisms of a category that is also a category.
+If the subset of objects and morphisms do not form a category, then it is not a subcategory.
   $
     dim(forall cal(C)\, cal(D).) cal(D) subset.eq cal(C) & => Category(cal(D))
   $